 1. Ask the experts.

-There are many considerations when thinking about studying abroad.
+There are many considerations when thinking about studying or interning abroad.
 Can I afford it?
 Can I map the classes back to my degree?
 Does it fit the requirements of my major?
 Are my grades good enough?

 Speak to your study abroad school staff or seniors who have been there.